-Highly potent and SAM-competitive EZH2 lysine methyltransferase inhibitor (IC50 = 0.7 nM).
+PF 06726304 acetate is a highly potent and SAM-competitive EZH2 lysine methyltransferase inhibitor (IC50 = 0.7 nM).
 Inhibits proliferation of Karpas-422 cells (non-Hodgkin's lymphoma) in vitro, and halts tumor growth and reduces intratumoral H3K27Me3 levels in mice.

 Sold for research purposes under agreement from Pfizer Inc.

 |Storage||Store at RT|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 Preparing Stock Solutions for PF 06726304 acetate

 The following data is based on the product molecular weight 506.38.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|